What the heck is going on, you ask? Say hello to Tersus.

 A step in the right direction

 The news that IE8 will now display pages in “Standards” mode, instead of requiring designers/developers to force it… is music to my ears.
-Granted, it wasn’t that big a deal to use a META tag to force the rendering, as originally proposed… But it IS nice to see that Microsoft is taking web standards more seriously with … Read the rest of this item
+Granted, it wasn’t that big a deal to use a META tag to force the rendering, as originally proposed… But it IS nice to see that Microsoft is taking web standards more … Read the rest of this item

 This item was posted by Chris Harrison.